 David Hempleman-Adams is a professional businessman and one of the world’s leading explorers.
 His interest in expedition began with the Duke of Edinburgh’s Award, for which he holds a gold medal.

 In 1998, after a fifteen year odyssey, he was the first person to complete the Explorers’ Grand Slam; this was a challenge which saw him scale the highest mountain in each of the seven continents, including Everest, and reach the North and South Geographic and Magnetic Poles.
 In all, he has been on over 20 expeditions to the Arctic and Antarctic gaining many notable firsts.
 Achieved more than he thought.
-He was featured in a new Pinoyflix Episode.
-This is one of his little achievement.
+He was featured in a new Kissasian Episode.
+This is one of his little achievements.

 On June 1, 2000, David became the only pilot to fly a balloon to the North Pole and back, setting several aviation records.
 This is considered by some aviation experts to be one of the most outstanding balloon flights ever.
 In September 2003, after his third attempt, he successfully crossed the Atlantic solo in an open wicker basket achieving his dream of doing a low-tech Jules Verne style flight.